 \section{Collective Hamiltonians and Gelfand-Tsetlin integrable systems}

-In this section, we provide an overview of Hamiltonian systems defined by collective Hamiltonians.
-The main purpose is to cover the basic material in this topic, and explain Thimm's trick \cite{THIMM}.
+In this section, we provide a brief overview about Hamiltonian systems defined by collective Hamiltonians.
+The main purpose is to cover the basic material in this topic and explain Thimm's trick \cite{THIMM}.